FREE SHIPPING ON ALL ORDERS OVER $150

 Just like all bodies are not built equal, all nutrition is not built equal either.
 We’ll dive into this further down below as it relates to ectomorphs, but for now, let’s get a general idea of how food interacts with your body.

-When it comes down to the basics, every diet is essentially, CICO (Calories In Calories Out).
 You want to lose weight?
 Eat fewer calories than you burn.
 Gain weight?
 Eat more than you burn.
 We’re looking at the latter, so let’s expand on that.

-Furthermore, there are four ways your body burns calories—a number, which when added together, is the number of calories you have to surpass each day in order to gain weight.
+Furthermore, there are four ways your body burns calories, a number, which when added together, is the number of calories you have to surpass each day in order to gain weight.
 There’s the calories you burn for your most basic bodily function (BMR), the calories you burn while being active (TEA), the calories burnt while exercising (EPOC), and those that are burnt while digesting food (TEF).

 Even common traits such as fidgeting, tending to stand or sit, walking while talking on the phone, or moving your hands while you speak can have significant effects on how many calories you burn.
-While not very meaningful on their own, these idiosyncrasies add up over the long term and definitely have an effect on the number of calories burned.

 So, with all this exposition behind us, what are the best ways to circumvent the curse of the ectomorph?